 The main features of the Northern Ireland model are:

 - cross-community power sharing at executive level, including the joint office of First Minister and deputy First Minister, and a multi-party executive.
-The First and deputy First Ministers, one unionist and one nationalist, have equal powers.
+The First and Deputy First Ministers, one unionist and one nationalist, have equal powers.
 One cannot be in position without the other.
 The multi-party executive (cabinet), or coalition, is made up of unionist and nationalist parties.
 The d’Hondt system determines the proportion of unionist and nationalist Ministers appointed to the Executive, based on the number of seats a party wins in the election.

-- cultural equality for the two main traditions (for example the development of the Irish language and Ulster Scots).
+- cultural equality for the two main traditions (for example the development of both the Irish language and Ulster Scots).

 - election of the Speaker and Deputy Speakers;

 - changes to the rules of the Assembly, known as Standing Orders;

 - determination of the number of Ministers and their responsibilities;

 - exclusion of ministers or members of political parties from holding office; and

 - petitions of concern (30 MLAs can request that any decision be taken on a cross-community basis).